On turbulent relations: Continuous relations

-\item An equivalence relation is bi-continuous just when the saturation of any open set is an open set.
-In particular, the equivalence relation defined by the orbits of a continuous group action is bi-continuous, and the equivalence relation defined by the leaves of any foliated space is also bi-continuous.
+\item An equivalence relation is bi-continuous precisely when the saturation of any open set is an open set.
+In particular, the equivalence relation defined by the orbits of a continuous group action is bi-continuous, and the equivalence relation defined by the leaves of a foliated space is also bi-continuous.

 \end{enumerate} \end{example}